0x1B05/english/kaoyan/content/writing.typ

 You are supposed to write for the Postgraduates' Association a notice to recruit volunteers for an international conference on globalization.
 The notice should include the basic qualifications for applicants and other information which you think is relevant.

-- You should write about 100 words on ANSWER SHEET 2.
+- You should write about 100 words.
 - Do not sign your own name at the end of the notice.
 Use “Postgraduates' Association” instead.
-(10 points)

 ==== Volunteer Recruitment for International Conference on Globalization

 Dear Postgraduate Students,

-The Postgraduates' Association is currently seeking motivated volunteers to help coordinate the upcoming International Conference on Globalization, which is scheduled to take place from November 15th to 17th, 2024.
-This event is a premier opportunity to engage with thought leaders and experts discussing global economic, social, and cultural transformations.
+The Postgraduates' Association is currently *seeking* motivated volunteers to help *coordinate* the upcoming International Conference on Globalization, which is scheduled to take place from November 15th to 17th, 2024. #underline[_This event is a *premier* opportunity to engage with_] thought leaders and experts discussing global economic, social, and cultural transformations.

-We are looking for volunteers who are currently enrolled as postgraduate students with excellent communication skills in English.
-Proficiency in additional languages is highly desirable.
-Volunteers should be able to work effectively within a team and adapt to the fast-paced environment of an international conference.
-An interest in global issues and their complexities is essential.
+We are looking for volunteers who are currently enrolled as postgraduate students with excellent communication skills in English. #underline[_Proficiency in additional languages is highly desirable._] Volunteers should be able to work effectively within a team and adapt to the fast-paced environment of an international conference. #underline[_An interest in global issues and their complexities is essential._]

-As a volunteer, you will be involved in various tasks such as setting up the conference venue, managing registration desks, providing information to attendees, and assisting in session facilitation.
-This role offers a chance to gain valuable experience, enhance your CV, and expand your professional network.
+#underline[_As a volunteer, you will be involved in various tasks_] such as setting up the conference venue, managing registration desks, providing information to attendees, and assisting in session facilitation. #underline[_This role offers a chance to gain valuable experience, enhance your CV, and expand your professional network._]

-Interested candidates should submit a brief statement of interest and their CV to [email\@university.edu] by October 5, 2024.
-We look forward to your enthusiastic participation in making this international event a success.
+#underline[_Interested candidates should submit a brief statement of interest and their CV to_] _email\@university.edu_ #underline[_by_] October 5, 2024. #underline[_We look forward to your enthusiastic participation in making this international event a success._]

 Best regards,